|

 46% |

-see that after 1835 the execution rate remained fairly stable and averaged 11.2
+You will see that after 1835 the execution rate remained fairly stable and

-per annum for the rest of the century, as the number of capital crimes had been
+averaged 11.2 per annum for the rest of the century, as the number of capital

-dramatically reduced between 1812 and 1834.
-In practice, only murderers were
+crimes had been dramatically reduced between 1812 and 1834.
+In practice, only

-sentenced to death after 1861.
-During the 19th century, the population had
+murderers were sentenced to death after 1861.
+During the 19th century, the

-really justify the public hanging of a young mother who had stolen food
+Could one really justify the public hanging of a young mother who had

-(shoplifted) to feed her starving children?
-But it was the law, she had to be
+stolen food (shoplifted) to feed her starving children?
+But it was the law, she

-sentenced to death.
-Thus the monarch, sitting with the Privy Council and in
+had to be sentenced to death.
+Thus the monarch, sitting with the Privy Council

-some cases judges themselves, could commute the death sentences of those who
+and in some cases judges themselves, could commute the death sentences of those

 attract the death sentence, but hanging remained the mandatory sentence for